-Dear Mary: First of all, I want to thank you, thank you, thank you for your 20 plus years of advice and guidance!
+Dear Mary: First of all, I want to thank you, thank you, thank you for your years of advice and guidance!
 I have purchased your books, READ your books, and given them as gifts many times.
 I hardly EVER buy anything or try a new product without checking with you first.
-I know that if YOU have endorsed it, I can trust it.
+I know that if you have endorsed it, I can trust it.
 Thank you for promoting quality and value in all the products and ideas you share.
 Your work is amazing.

 However, on a recent shopping trip we were introduced to electric induction ranges.
 Wow, was I impressed!
 The convenience and control of a gas stove top with the an easy-to-clean smooth top.
 This has totally confused my decision.
 Induction cooktops are still quite a bit more expensive, so it’s a big choice.
 The salesperson was unable to identify any drawbacks to these ranges at this time—other than the fact that we may have to purchase new cookware, which he said can be purchased for around $300 for an adequate set.

 The other factor is that my husband and I purchased this home with the plan to sell within 10 years—we got it for a good price and believe we will be able to resell at a profit as long as we do some good, cost effective updating.
 I would love, love, love and appreciate your advice!
 Cathy

 Dear Cathy: You sure know how to make my day!
 I could have edited out all of the mushy stuff in your message to get right to the subject of induction cooking, but as you see, I didn’t.
 Thank you so much for your support—for being there, for trusting me, and for giving me a renewed determination to keep doing what we do here every day.

 Now, on to induction cooking.
 It’s one of my favorite topics.